 Hi, my name is Romello Goodman ( mello good )

 I am a creative technologist that primarily works with web technologies.
-I apply them to a number of different contexts in the hopes of exploring how code and creativity are linked.
+I apply them in a number of different contexts in the hopes of exploring how code and creativity are linked.
 For labor, I am a senior software engineer at The New York Times working on the UX Foundations team.

 A playful creative coding website.
 Using sliders and various UI paradigms to explore novel interface interactions.